Sebahat Tuncel: Recognition of Armenian genocide

-Sebahat Tuncel has made a number of statements for Turkey to recognize the Armenian genocide.In November 2014, she presented the Armenian Genocide Recognition Bill in the Turkish parliament, urging the Turkish President Recep Tayyip Erdoğan to publicly apologize for the Armenian Genocide.
+Sebahat Tuncel has made a number of statements for Turkey to recognize the Armenian genocide.
+In November 2014, she presented the Armenian Genocide Recognition Bill in the Turkish parliament, urging the Turkish President Recep Tayyip Erdoğan to publicly apologize for the Armenian Genocide.

 Prosecution and imprisonment

 On 4 October 2016 she was taken into custody and arrested in November 2016.
 According to the International Law Bureau the prosecution demanded 130 years of imprisonment for terror related charges due to her membership in the legal party DTP and 16 statements and speeches she made during meetings and press conferences she held before meetings of the DBP.
 On 5 January 2018 she was sentenced to 2 years and three months in prison.
 In January 2019 she joined and ongoing hunger strike of Leyla Güven demanding the end of the isolation of Abdullah Öcalan.
 In February 2019, while still in hunger strike, she was sentenced to 15 years in prison for being a member of a terrorist organization and making propaganda for a terrorist organization.
 In October 2020, she was included into investigations into the Kobanî protests of 2014.

 In September 2020, another sentence under the controversial Article 299 of Turkey's penal code over 11 months followed for insulting the Turkish president Recep Tayyip Erdoğan.
 The sentence was given for calling Erdoğan an "enemy of women" in a speech in 2016.
 She had made this statement after two controversial statements of Erdoğan where in 2014 he had publicly said "women are not equal to men" and in 2016 he said "women who reject motherhood are deficient and incomplete".
 On 17 March 2021, the state prosecutor Bekir Şahin demanded for Tuncel and 686 other HDP politicians a five-year ban to engage in politics together with a closure of the HDP due to the parties alleged organizational unity with the PKK.
+She was released on 16 May 2024.